A Comprehensive Study on Large Language Models for Mutation Testing: Evaluation Results

-Regarding AST Node types, the most frequent new AST node type of all the learning-based approaches is Literal (e.g., $a>b \mapsto \text{true}$).
-However, for the rule-based approach Major, the most frequent node type is Statement (e.g., replacing a statement with an empty statement).
-Note that although these mutations are not with the Deletion operator, there exists a significant portion of producing empty statements, leading to a large proportion.
+Regarding AST node types, the most frequent new AST node type of all the LLM-based approaches is \code{Literal} (LT) (e.g., $a>b \mapsto \text{true}$).
+However, for the traditional approach Major, the most frequent node type is Statement (e.g., replacing a statement with an empty statement).
+Note that although these mutants are not with the deletion operator, a significant portion of the production of empty statements exists, leading to a large proportion.
+For the second most frequent new node types, \code{BinaryOperation} (BO) appears most often among LLM-based approaches, indicating that LLMs frequently modify or insert binary expressions such as arithmetic or comparison operators.
+For the third most frequent category, LLM-based approaches introduce a variety of AST nodes, including \code{MethodInvocation} (MI), \code{MemberReference} (MR), and \code{ClassCreator} (CC), reflecting their broader syntactic diversity in mutant generation.

-\finding{ LLM-based mutation approaches introduce more types of new AST nodes than other approaches.
-The mutations generated by GPT-3.5 introduce 45 new types of AST nodes, demonstrating the highest level of diversity.}
+\textbf{AST Edit Distance:} To quantify the extent of syntactic modifications introduced by each mutant generation approach, we compute the AST edit distance for each mutant using Gumtree~\cite{falleri2014fine}.
+The distribution of edit distances for each approach is presented in \tabref{ast-distance}, providing insights into the complexity and diversity of the generated mutants.

+From the table, we can find that all traditional approaches predominantly generate small-scale changes.
+Specifically, the proportion of mutants with an edit distance of 1 for Major, LEAM, and $\mu$BERT is 69.2\%, 58.5\%, and 73.8\%, respectively, indicating they involve minimal syntactic changes to the original code in the majority of cases.
+In contrast, LLM-based approaches exhibit a broader range of edit distances, reflecting their capability to introduce more complex transformations.
+For example, only 38.3\% of the mutants of BugFarm (DS-671b) have an edit distance of 1, and LLMut (DS-671b) generates 45.1\% of mutants with an edit distance of 1 and 44.2\% with a distance of 2, with an additional 6.9\% corresponding to distances of 3.
+This pattern suggests that LLM-based methods, unlike traditional approaches, are capable of performing multi-node or compositional edits, leading to a richer diversity of syntactic structures.